How To Calculate Shipping Costs and Choose the Right Service

 USPS

-The United States Postal Service (USPS) is government operated and provides some of the most cost-effective delivery services available.
-They offer a wide variety of options, including First-Class Mail, Priority Mail, Express Mail, USPS Retail Ground and more.
-To calculate your postage, you can enter your information into a price calculator on their website.
+The United States Postal Service (USPS) is government-operated and provides some of the most cost-effective delivery services available.
+To calculate your exact shipping costs, you can enter your information into a price calculator on their website.

 Service | Speed | Cost |